Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 3ʳᵈ = (2|3); (\\|\/)
 -                                 t,                                                           (t|w?hole)
-all triangles are equilateral, but our observationally perspective perceptIon is as altered but as our observationally sensory visIon; both observationally (illusive|illusory) illusIon by extension all rectangles are squares; all shapes are equalateral by triangulating two consecutive sides, in any dimension Gödelling measuring illusion v reality; superpositionally didn't I write some"-thing" yet; re (v|a)r phantom limb experiment?
+all triangles are equilateral, but our observationally perspective perceptIon is as altered but as our observationally sensory visIon; both observationally (illusive|illusory) illusIon by extension all rectangles are squares; all shapes are equalateral by triangulating two consecutive sides, in any dimension (lines in the 2ⁿᵈ, points in the 1ˢᵗ)
+Gödelling
+measuring illusion v reality; superpositionally didn't I write some"-thing" yet; re (v|a)r phantom limb experiment?
 I might need to goto a different ttime, and do this…